5 Pontoon Anchor Winches That Make Anchoring a Cinch

 If you have a pontoon that lacks a wider foredeck platform, you might need to install an additional ledge for your anchor winch.

-If you’re looking to purchase a pontoon winch, here are five popular pontoon winches that are available on the market.
-Below each model will lists whether it’s electric or manual, its maximum anchor weight capacity and the length of line the reel can hold.
+If you're looking to purchase a pontoon winch, here are five popular pontoon winches that are available on the market.
+Below each model, it lists whether it's electric or manual, its maximum anchor weight capacity and the length of line the reel can hold.

 Most pontoon winches can take an average anchor weight of anywhere between 12 to 35 lb.
 It's important to understand what types of anchors are good for your boat, but the most common anchor type used for a pontoon is the mushroom anchor.